-“The winter season can pose even greater dangers when it comes to skin cancer,” says Eric Dong, MD, Associate Director of Surgical Oncology at MidHudson Regional Hospital, a member of the Westchester Medical Center Health Network (WMCHealth) in Poughkeepsie.
-“Even in the winter, UVA light levels do not decrease – and the majority of skin damage, aging and wrinkling comes from UVA.”
+“In the winter, UVA light levels do not decrease — and the majority of skin damage, aging and wrinkling comes from UVA.”

-Women, instead, tend to develop less dangerous forms, such as basal-cell and squamous-cell cancers.
+Women, instead, tend to develop less risky forms, such as basal-cell and squamous-cell cancers.
 “Everyone should absolutely wear a sunscreen with a minimum SPF of 30 on areas exposed to the winter sun, especially those with fairer skin,” he recommends.

-Email your health-related questions to [email protected], with “Just the Facts” in the subject heading.
+Email your questions to [email protected], with “Just the Facts” in the subject heading.
 Your question may be featured in a future issue.

 Visit us at Westchester Medical Center, a member of Westchester Medical Center Health Network, to learn more.
 Advancing Care.
 Here.